-- (ii) a special bill shall follow the procedure prescribed in section 28. - (2) The authentication of a canon in accordance with section 24 is conclusive evidence that the requirements of this section have been complied with. - 28.17 (1) A bill (not being a bill for a canon to alter this Constitution) which deals with or concerns the ritual ceremonial or discipline of this Church shall follow the procedure of this section as a special bill unless, at any time before it votes on a motion that the bill do pass, Synod by votes of at least three-fourths of the members present in each house decides that it need not proceed as a special bill. - (2) In the case of any other bill (not being a bill for a canon to alter this Constitution) if, at any time before it votes on a motion that the bill do pass, not less than twenty-five members of General Synod petition the President that the bill should be treated as a special bill the President shall put to General Synod the motion that it be so treated and if General Synod so decides the bill shall be dealt with as a special bill. - (3) A special bill shall be dealt with as other bills are dealt with subject to the following qualifications - - (i) a motion that the bill do pass shall be deemed not to be agreed to unless it is agreed to by at least two-thirds of the members of each of the three houses present; upon such a motion being so agreed to the special bill shall stand as a canon provisionally made. - (ii) The provisional canon shall then be referred to the synod of each diocese for its consideration and each diocesan synod shall submit to the President within a period specified by canon or by the provisional canon its assent to or dissent from the provisional canon together with such report and recommendation as it may think fit. - (iii) If every diocesan synod reports that it assents to the provisional canon the President shall so declare and thereupon it shall be a canon duly passed otherwise the reports and recommendations received from the diocesan synods shall be presented to General Synod and the provisional canon shall be presented to the synod as if it were a bill. - (iv) If a subsequent motion that the bill do pass is agreed to by at least twothirds of the members of each of the three houses present it shall be a canon duly passed unless General Synod, immediately before the vote is taken, by a majority of the three houses voting together shall resolve that it shall be a provisional canon only, whereupon the procedure given above shall again be followed.
+- (i) the bill shall have been circulated to each diocese and to each nondiocesan representative at least three months before the first day of the session of Synod at which the bill is to be presented, provided that the Standing Committee may allow a shorter period of notice but not less than one month and provided further that General Synod by an affirmative vote in each house of at least three-fourths of the members present may declare a bill to be a matter of urgency and permit it to be included in the agenda without previous notice, and - (ii) a special bill shall follow the procedure prescribed in section 28. - (2) The authentication of a canon in accordance with section 24 is conclusive evidence that the requirements of this section have been complied with. - 28.
+(1) A bill (not being a bill for a canon to alter this Constitution) which deals with or concerns the ritual ceremonial or discipline of this Church shall follow the procedure of this section as a special bill unless, at any time before it votes on a motion that the bill do pass, Synod by votes of at least three-fourths of the members present in each house decides that it need not proceed as a special bill. - (2) In the case of any other bill (not being a bill for a canon to alter this Constitution) if, at any time before it votes on a motion that the bill do pass, not less than twenty-five members of General Synod petition the President that the bill should be treated as a special bill the President shall put to General Synod the motion that it be so treated and if General Synod so decides the bill shall be dealt with as a special bill. - (3) A special bill shall be dealt with as other bills are dealt with subject to the following qualifications - - (i) a motion that the bill do pass shall be deemed not to be agreed to unless it is agreed to by at least two-thirds of the members of each of the three houses present; upon such a motion being so agreed to the special bill shall stand as a canon provisionally made. - (ii) The provisional canon shall then be referred to the synod of each diocese for its consideration and each diocesan synod shall submit to the President within a period specified by canon or by the provisional canon its assent to or dissent from the provisional canon together with such report and recommendation as it may think fit. - (iii) If every diocesan synod reports that it assents to the provisional canon the President shall so declare and thereupon it shall be a canon duly passed otherwise the reports and recommendations received from the diocesan synods shall be presented to General Synod and the provisional canon shall be presented to the synod as if it were a bill.

-Words added by Canon 16, 1998 which came into effect on 1 March 2000.
+&lt;sup>16 Words added by Canon 16, 1998 which came into effect on 1 March 2000.

-S.28 repealed and a new sec.
+&lt;sup>17 S.28 repealed and a new sec.
 28 inserted by Canon 5, 1989 and Bill 2, 1989 which came into effect on 5 June 1995.